kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 };
 ```

 The version number should be incremented along with every website update.
 Well, maybe not always “with every” – this depends on your Service Worker strategy.
 So with every increment pushed a new cache party is created in the browser.
-To visualize the cache, resources are grouped by version numbers:
+Resources are grouped by version numbers like this:

 ```javascript
 '1-critical': [